Ultimate Guide to Dominating Black Friday PPC in 2018

 Download Your Bids The Week Before Black Friday

-If you’re running automated bidding in Google, then remove the bids and look in AdWords Editor to see what the bids are.
+If you’re running automated bidding in Google, then remove the bids and look in Google Ads interface to see what the bids are.
 There are a few issues you should watch for, though.

 Depending on the day and time you download your bids, you might get a different bid than the one that’s running the rest of the time.
 Especially with Google’s own ROAS and CPA bidding, automation changes dynamically based on day of the week and time of day (amongst other factors).